stackbit-projects/silvestru-site-f4da8/services.md

           Is your website optimized according to conversion principles?
-Or do users have to whip out a magnifying glass to get what they need?
+Or do users have to whip out a magnifying glass to search for what they need?
         image: images/website_review_conversion.jpg
         image_alt: Copy & CRO Review
         media_position: right